davidtran641/sqlite-encryption/README.md

 int keyRes = sqlite3_key_v2(db, NULL, key.UTF8String, (int)key.length);
 ```

 The database will be encrypted.
+For more detail, check the `ViewController.openDB` function.

 Notice that this function only  run successfully on iOS 13+.